WesleyVeeningen/Food-Comapairer/README.md

 Food Comparer
 =============

 This project is a web application that allows users to compare different food items and view their nutritional information.
-It is built using Node.js, Express, and Tailwind CSS.
+It is built using Node.js, Express, and Tailwind CSS, and uses the Spoonacular API to fetch data about food items.

 Getting Started
 ---------------